 A queenless hive is a sad story indeed, and one that’s not uncommon for new beekeepers.
-It can be difficult to diagnose as the effects of queenlessness – at first – are quite subtle.
+It can be difficult to diagnose as the effects of queenlessness on your bee colony are—at first—quite subtle.
 Hilary Kearney has been through it and offers advice on how you can avoid the mistakes she made when she was starting out.

 My first mistake as a new beekeeper was not recognising that my colony had lost its queen.
 To my untrained eyes, everything looked like it was going well.
 The bees were flying in and out.
 They were building pristine, white combs.
 I spent hours watching them from the outside, peeking in through the window at them.
 Then one day, it seemed like the traffic in and out of the hive was slower.
 They had stopped building new comb and the small cluster of bees inside seemed like it was shrinking.
 Without the queen there to lay eggs, there were no young worker bees to replace the ones dying of old age.
 I looked at the comb and found only honey and drone larvae.
 I had been watching this colony slowly collapse for weeks, but I didn’t know it.
 There are some telltale signs though, and once you know them, you’ll be able to recognise queenlessness before it becomes too much of an issue.

 The queen bee is the only bee in the hive which can lay fertilized worker bee eggs.
 So, when the queen is absent, eggs will be the first thing to go missing.
 For this reason, beekeepers should always check for eggs during inspections to confirm the presence of a queen.
 A colony that has been queenless for longer will also lack larvae or capped brood.
 If you catch a queenless colony early, you can get them queenright before too much damage is done to the population.
 Remember that every day a colony is without a queen to lay eggs, worker bees are dying of old age and not being replaced.

 An increase in honey and pollen